 Acharya’s approach of Marketing Efficiency:

 Acharya's approach serves as an ideal measure of marketing efficiency, especially for comparing the efficiency of different horse gram market channels.
-In this study, marketing efficiency was analyzed by examining marketing costs, marketing margins, and the farmers' n\et prices.
+In this study, marketing efficiency was analysed by examining marketing costs, marketing margins, and the farmers' netprices.
 A higher index indicates a more efficient marketing chain.
 The analysis results showed that marketing efficiency was highest in Channel 1, followed by Channels 2, 3, and 4.
 Thus, it can be inferred that Channel 1 is the most profitable for farmers.
 This is presented in table 4.

 Table 4: Acharya’s approach of Marketing Efficiency of Horse Gram